thaumaturgists/jubilant-adventure/README.md

 **undauntable(biannulate)**

 ## Where it Begins
-This project aims to progress my learning R using Docker on GitHub and setting up a wiki with heavily detailed documentation.
+This project aims to progress my learning R(for distrubiting load differences), using Docker on GitHub, and setting up a wiki with heavily detailed documentation.

 ### Project Goals
 - **[Learn Docker](https://github.com/thaumaturgists/jubilant-adventure/wiki/Docker-Basics)**: Gain a comprehensive understanding of Docker, including containerization, images, and orchestration.